 The terms of office of members of the Board will be staggered, with the aim that a roughly equal proportion of them will be elected pursuant to these Bylaws every year.
 The Secretary will maintain a list of Board members, their terms of office and their tenure (start date and end date of board service).
-In order to better align Board member terms with these staggered term targets, which were established in 2019 by the USOPC, the following one-time term adjustments will apply: a) the term of one independent director will complete an open seat through December 31, 2019 and continue for an initial four-year term ending on December 31, 2023; b) the term of one independent director will complete an open seat through December 31, 2024; c) the term of one independent director will complete an open seat through December 31, 2021 and continue for an initial four-year term ending on December director will complete an open seat through December 31, 2021 and continue for an initial four-year term ending on December 31, 2020 and complete an open seat through December 31, 2021 and continue for an initial four-year term ending on December 31, 2021 and continue for an initial four-year term ending on December 31, 2021 and continue for an initial four-year term ending on December 31, 2021 and continue for an initial four-year term ending on the term of term of
+In order to better align Board member terms with these staggered term targets, which were established in 2019 by the USOPC, the following one-time term adjustments will apply: a) the term of one independent director will complete an open seat through December 31, 2019 and continue for an initial four-year term ending on December 31, 2023; b) the term of one independent director will complete an open seat through December 31, 2020 and continue for an initial four-year term ending on December 31, 2021 and continue for an initial four-year term ending on December 31, 2025.